justavejoe/sara-v2/README.md

 ## **SARA 1.0: Project Status & Key Learnings**

+[2025-07-12] - Phase 0 (Infrastructure Setup) Complete.
+All foundational infrastructure is defined in Terraform and deployed successfully via the Cloud Build CI/CD pipeline.

 ### I. Current Status

 The Cloud Build pipeline is currently running to deploy our **Phase 0** infrastructure.
 We expect this build to succeed, which will result in: